jpascher/T0-Time-Mass-Duality/README.md

 2. Refinement of the mathematical formulation, particularly regarding quantum gravity.
 3. Further investigation of biological structures' anomalous stability in "forbidden zones" of the length scale hierarchy.
 4. Exploration of technological applications based on the principles of time field modification.
+5. Further elaboration of the ontological equivalence of different theoretical perspectives within the T0 model.

 ## Contact